grafana/agent/docs/sources/operator/architecture.md

 The sharding mechanism is borrowed from the Prometheus Operator.

 The number of replicas can be defined, similarly to the number of shards.
-This creates duplicate shards.
-This must be paired with a `remote_write` system that can perform HA duplication.
-Grafana Cloud and Cortex provide this out of the box, and the Grafana Agent Operator defaults support these two systems.
+This creates deduplicate shards.
+This must be paired with a `remote_write` system that can perform HA deduplication.
+[Grafana Cloud](https://grafana.com/docs/grafana-cloud/) and [Mimir](https://grafana.com/docs/mimir/latest/) provide this out of the box, and the Grafana Agent Operator defaults support these two systems.

-The total number of created metrics pods will be product of `numShards * numReplicas`.
+The total number of created metrics pods will be the product of `numShards * numReplicas`.

 ## Added labels